Kristian Riis

-Kristian Dirks Riis (born 17 February 1997) is a Danish professional footballer who plays as a centre-back for Danish Superliga club Lyngby Boldklub.
+Kristian Dirks Riis (born 17 February 1997) is a Danish former professional footballer who played as a centre-back.

 Club career

 Early career

-Riis started career at the local club Haderslev FK.
-Later, he joined SønderjyskE, playing there until 2011, before joining FC Midtjylland at the age of 15 in 2011.
-He started playing for their U17 team, was later promoted to the U19 team later, and finally to the first team squad in 2016.
+Riis began his career at Haderslev FK before moving to SønderjyskE.
+In 2011, at the age of 15, he joined Midtjylland's academy.
+Starting with their under-17 team, he progressed to the under-19s before making it to the first team squad in 2016.

 Midtjylland

-Riis was promoted to the first team squad in the summer 2016 at the age of 19, signing a five-year professional contract on 14 June 2016.
+Riis was promoted to Midtjylland's first-team squad in the summer 2016 at the age of 19, signing a five-year professional contract on 14 June 2016.

 Riis made his official debut for Midtjylland at the age of 19 on 31 July 2016, in a Danish Superliga match against Silkeborg IF.
 Riis played the whole match, which his club won 3–0.

-After surprisingly being selected to represent the Danish under-21s in early April 2017, he suffered an injury which ruled him out.
-It was a knee injury that would keep him out for 4–5 weeks.
+After unexpectedly earning a spot to represent the Danish under-21s in early April 2017, Riis encountered a setback when he sustained a knee injury, sidelining him for 4 to 5 weeks.